lovhag/adapt-pre-trained-VL-models-to-text/README.md

 # Adapt Pre-trained Vision-and-Language Models to a Text-only Input

-This repo contains the code for the COLING 2022 paper "How to Adapt Pre-trained Vision-and-Language Models to a Text-only Input?"
-(TBD: add link to paper).
+This repo contains the code for the COLING 2022 paper [How to Adapt Pre-trained Vision-and-Language Models to a Text-only Input?](https://aclanthology.org/2022.coling-1.494.pdf).

 <img src="images/overview.png" width="400"/>